midokura/standardization/README.md

 # Midokura Style Guide

 Midokura development ecosystem integrates multiple projects, programming languages, and architectures.
-This repository aims to enforce Midokura employees to have a similar way to code, test, and deploy Midokuras solutions.
+This repository aims to help Midokura employees to adopt a similar way to code, test, and deploy Midokuras solutions.

-The Midokura Style Guide is a space to discuss which code, test, and deploy practices every project should adopt to deliver a high-quality solution to solve Midokuras customers' needs.
+The Midokura Style Guide is a space to discuss which code, test, and deploy practices every project should adopt to deliver high-quality user-centric solutions to Midokuras clients and customers.

 ## TODO